cliobeach/A-walk-with-fastai2/README.md

 # A walk with fastai2 (January 2020 - April 2020)
 **NOTE!
 THIS IS DIFFERENT FROM THE UNIVERSITY OF SAN FRANSCISCO VERSION**

-This course will run from January 15th until May.
-This course will be live-streamed on YouTube.
+This course will run from January 15th until May and will be live-streamed on YouTube.
 Each lecture will be between an hour to an hour and 15 minutes, followed by an hour to work on projects related to the course.

 **Requirements**:
 * A Google account to utilize Google Colaboratory